morganthomas/winning-arguments/winning-arguments.md

 * Fuck you!
 * Help!

 "Why am I cold?" is a question.
 "Get over here!" and "help!" are imperative sentences.
 An [imperative sentence](https://www.thoughtco.com/imperative-sentence-grammar-1691152) is "a type of sentence that gives advice or instructions or that expresses a request or a command."
 "Fuck you!" is also an imperative sentence, literally speaking, but is perhaps better thought of as an [ejaculation](https://en.wikipedia.org/wiki/Ejaculation_(grammar)).
 Clearly, none of these sentences can be believed or disbelieved.
 For example, I make no sense if I try to say, "I believe that why am I cold?" or "I believe that fuck you!"
+Therefore, these sentences are not statements.

 ## Reasons